DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 https://trello.com/b/dcWOMFyp/

-## Sentry errors

-Outside of assisting with user support, the support developer should ensure that trello cards are added for any issues logged by Sentry, and set the issues to resolved on the service, so we can easily identify and prioritise recurring errors.

 ## Add a course to submitted applications

-You can add a course to a submitted application in the Support UI, if the maximum number of course choices has not been exceeded.
+You can add a course to a submitted application in the Support UI if the maximum number of course choices has not been exceeded.

+## References

-## Re-send a reference email for a referee
+### Re-send a reference email for a referee

 First consider simply sending the referee a link to the reference form.
 Use the email log to find the body of the original reference request (or a chaser) and pick out the URL.